Number of Objects

 Controls whether the node uses this line.
 This can be useful if you only want to temporarily disable a merge instead of removing it completely.

-A path to geometry to merge.
-Click the button at the end of the text box to choose a node, or type a path manually.
+A path to the geometry to merge.
+You can click the chooser button to pick a node, or manually type the path.

 You can use

 instead of the name of a real surface node name to have Houdini

 use whatever node has the display flag or render flag.